Whittier, California: Geography

-According to the United States Census Bureau, the city has a total area of 14.7 sqmi, virtually all land.
+According to the United States Census Bureau, the city has an area of 14.7 sqmi, virtually all land.

-Whittier is bordered by the community of Hacienda Heights to the northeast, City of Industry to the north, and several other unincorporated communities in the San Gabriel Valley mostly along its northern sections.
-Pico Rivera lies at the west, La Habra Heights to the east, La Habra to the southeast and Santa Fe Springs to the south.
+Whittier is bordered by Hacienda Heights to the northeast, City of Industry to the north, and several other unincorporated communities in the San Gabriel Valley mostly along its northern sections.
+Pico Rivera lies to the west, La Habra Heights to the east, La Habra to the southeast, and Santa Fe Springs to the south.

 Neighborhoods

-There are several neighborhoods in Whittier.
-The area centered around Philadelphia Street and Greenleaf Avenue is known as Uptown Whittier and contains the traditional central business core.
-Just north of Uptown Whittier are the neighborhoods known as Central Park and Hadley-Greenleaf.
-They have been designated historic districts by the city Historic Resources Commission, and together comprise most of the area of the Whittier Historic Neighborhood Association.
+Whittier has several neighborhoods.
+The area around Philadelphia Street and Greenleaf Avenue is known as Uptown Whittier and contains the traditional central business core.
+Just north of it are the neighborhoods known as Central Park and Hadley-Greenleaf.
+They have been designated historic districts by the city Historic Resources Commission and comprise most of the Whittier Historic Neighborhood Association area.
 These districts contain many Craftsman and Spanish Colonial Revival homes.
 In and abutting the hills north of the historic districts is Starlite Estates.
-The area surrounding Whittier College is known as College Hills and was also recently designated a historic district, as has a small cluster of homes along Earlham Drive.
-The area east of College Avenue is referred to as East Whittier.
-East Whittier was a separate agricultural community until the postwar era.
-The eastern parts of East Whittier, developed in the 1950s and 1960s, are known as Friendly Hills, which was developed at the same time as Murphy Ranch and Leffingwell Ranch.
+The area surrounding Whittier College is known as College Hills and was also designated a historic district, as has a small cluster of homes along Earlham Drive.
+The area east of College Avenue is called East Whittier.
+It was an unincorporated agricultural community until the postwar era.
+The eastern part of East Whittier, developed in the 1950s and 1960s, is known as Friendly Hills, and was developed at the same time as Murphy Ranch and Leffingwell Ranch.
+Friendly Hills and Murphy Ranch are generally considered north of Whittier Boulevard, while Leffingwell Ranch is south of it.
+The area at the extreme east of Whittier is occasionally called Sunglow.